 We’ve come a long way since then.
 Now there are hundreds of millions of active websites across the world.
 The internet is fast making animations and videos today’s new medium.
-Virtual art galleries are hot, and before you know it we’ll have 3-D internet (trust me, it’s coming).
-And best of all, websites can have nice large images and all kinds of fun gadgets and still load fast.
-That means it’s easier now to share art than ever before, in whichever way best suits your creative expression.
+Virtual art galleries are hot, and before you know it, we’ll have 3-D internet (trust me, it’s coming).
+And best of all, websites can have large crisp images and fun gadgets and still load fast.
+That means it’s easier now to share art than ever before in whichever way best suits your creative expression.

-Today, we’re celebrating ADCook.com’s 24th birthday/launch-day!
-Created in the summer of 1996 and launched on October 23rd, this domain has always been about art and design, and most recently, back to art specifically (with the design portfolio now at ADCookDesign.com > VegasDesignSEO.com).
+Today, we’re celebrating ADCook.com’s 24th birthday/launch day!
+Created in the summer of 1996 and launched on October 23rd, this domain has always been about art and design — see the design portfolio at ADCook.com/Design

 As of the writing of this post, this latest version of the Artist’s website, redesigned in the Summer of 2020, features over 140 original artworks on canvas and metal categorized as abstract art, fine art nudes, motorcycle paintings, and other works.
-Additionally, there are about 300 articles, posts, and interviews making this website a full archive of the artist’s works and timeline as relates to art.
+Additionally, about 300 articles, posts, and interviews make this website a complete archive of the Artist’s works and timelines related to art.

-Over the next year, I’m committed to creating new artworks (with an epic metal piece currently on the easel) and sharing them through this site and other related sites, like Model Mayhem, Model Society, and through social media platforms.
+Over the next year, I’m committed to creating new artworks (with an epic metal piece currently on the easel) and sharing them through this site and other related sites, like Model Mayhem and Model Society, and social media platforms.

 I’m excited to share that a selection of A.D.
-Cook art nude originals will soon be available at the new Conrad West Gallery in the Las Vegas 18b Arts District and through the gallery’s website, for which I am also their web designer.
+Cook art nude originals will soon be available at the new Conrad West Gallery in the Las Vegas 18b Arts District and through the gallery’s website.
+I am also their web designer.